From Port Stephens to Port Hedland, Australia teems with beautiful golf courses. Better still, most are easily accessible to the general public.

 This is one of the best golf courses to play when on holidays in Australia owing to a couple of quirks that make for great conversation.
 Firstly, the course is completely grassless, which makes you think you’re playing on another planet.
 To hit the ball, you simply carry with you a piece of artificial turf to place on the ground.
 The course’s second quirk is that it claims to be the only golf club in the world with reciprocal playing rights with the famous St Andrews Links in Scotland.

-More information can be found on the BIG4 Stuart Range Outback Resort website.
+More information can be found at BIG4 Stuart Range Outback Resort

 There is some contention to this claim, but Ratho Farm bills itself as the oldest golf course in Australia.
 That alone makes it worthy of gracing these fairways.
 Ratho Farm traces its roots to 1822 and is likened to playing golf in Scotland.
 There are even sheep that act as greenkeepers.
 It all makes sense – the course’s founders were Scottish and modelled the layout on those in their former homeland.
 Bothwell is one hour’s drive northwest of Hobart.